 Deepen your understanding and improve communication with patients and colleagues

-New from February 2020: The world of cancer treatment is changing rapidly, therefore we’ve added new content on immunotherapies, such as checkpoint inhibitors, CAR T cells, PARP inhibitors and CDK inhibitors.
+New from 2020: The world of cancer treatment is changing rapidly, so the course now includes more content on immunotherapies, including checkpoint inhibitors, CAR T cells, PARP inhibitors and CDK inhibitors.

 Although the course is open to all, it has been designed primarily for clinical research nurses working with patients on clinical cancer trials, along with clinical cancer research staff and specialist cancer nurses.
 See more information below.

 Thanks to ground-breaking research over the past 20 years, new, more targeted treatments and immunotherapies have been developed that are changing the way we treat cancer, and providing new hope for patients.
 Join us and discover the science behind these treatments and learn through quizzes, interviews, articles and patient case studies.
 Each week you’ll have the opportunity to engage in discussion with other learners on key issues.
 You’ll learn from experts in the field and gain a deeper understanding of how targeted cancer treatments and immunotherapies work to support your patients.

 When would you like to start?

 Start straight away and learn at your own pace.
 If the course hasn’t started yet you’ll see the future date listed below.

 By the end of the course, you‘ll be able to...